 The reefs are a great summer and fall pattern for walleye.
 It’s how most anglers will target them when fishing here.
 Don’t be surprised when you catch a lot of smallmouth bass here too and you will most likely run into some quality pike by fishing the reefs as well.

 There are more rocks here than weeds, so plan on fishing plenty of rocks.
 Whether it’s offshore structure, islands or points, plan on losing some jigs in the rocky areas that will hold walleye.

 Fishing the Weeds

 Weeds won’t be the primary pattern here, so don’t worry if you have a hard time finding some of those deeper weed edges.
 There are a lot more rocks here than weeds.
 If you can find some deeper weed edges, you may find some nice walleye mixed in with some pike.

-Our walleye has tons of tips on the best lures, live baits, where to catch them and how to catch them.
-Visit our walleye page to learn more.
+Our walleye fishing section has tons of tips on the best lures, live baits, where to catch them and how to catch them.